ashutoshmjain/gita/src/mathuraChap09.md

 But we still didn't get to the "Birth" - said Friend as she pulled out the chair and checked the food.
 She was on strict diet - eating once a day, and it was well past her dinner time!

-I think we are ready to discuss the "birth" - Angel grabbed a large napkin from the table.
-Let me first draw what we talked outside - he felt happy for converging a complex conversation to conclusion ...
+Angel grabbed a large napkin from the table while friends started eating their small portions - Let me first draw what we talked outside - he felt happy for converging a complex conversation to c decent conclusion ...

 ![](./conscious.jpg)

-Okay - let me reveal my little secret - In `Vaidik Science` the human body is the field.
+Okay - let me share my little secret - said Angel as he finished showing around his sketch.
+In `Vaidik Science` the human body is the field.
 It has twenty-three fundamental knots as I said.
 They call this field `Kshetra`.
 As a bio-scientist, I was intrigued by this idea because **we have exactly twenty-three pairs of chromosomes!**  Ever-since I learnt it from my mentor, I am trying to link our genetic makeup with this ancient science.
 No wonder that the ancient hyperbole was ..

-> If someone understood this field of consciousness - these twenty-three knots, conception may be triggered in any container that could keep the embryo safe for nine months.
+> If someone understood this field of consciousness - these twenty-three knots - conception may be triggered in any container that could keep the embryo safe for nine months.
 They say `Maharishi Parāśara` not only figured it out, he passed this science onto `Dwaipayana` (his son) in his mother's womb.

 The fairy and her friend looked at him in disbelief.
 They were not sure if they believed the pseudo-science they heard from a qualified bioengineer.
 But the Angel was pretty sure of his theory - he added - such a birth is called a birth through `Yog Maya`.
 Instead of calling  it a normal birth - a throw of chromosomal dice - they call it a birth targeted for a specific orientation - `Avtaran` (incarnation).